MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/identity-and-access-management.md

 ## Design recommendations

+- Use managed identities for integration services resources - see the [Security](./security.md) article in this series for a detailed description of this recommendation.

+- Use Azure AD for authentication to integration services resources.

+- Consider the level of access needed by roles within your organization and apply the principle of least privilege by role.
+These roles can include platform owners, workload owners, devops engineers and system administrators, for example.

-- Consider what roles you'll need to manage and maintain your AIS applications.
+- Using the principle of least privilege, consider what roles you'll need to manage and maintain your AIS applications.
 Questions to ask in this regard:

   - Who will need to view log files from sources like Application Insights, Log Analytics, and Storage Accounts?

   - Does anyone need to view original request data (including sensitive data)?

-  - Where can original request data be viewed from (for example, only from your corporate network?
+  - Where can original request data be viewed from (for example, only from your corporate network)?

   - Who can view run history for a workflow?